Facts

 History

-- 1867 First specimens were collected at Bass River in Victoria
+- 1867 First specimens were collected at Bass River in Gippsland, Victoria.
+Called the Bass River Phalanger.

-- 1961 Eric Wilkinson rediscovered LBP at Tommy’s Bend, near Cambarville in the Central Highlands
+- 1961 (3rd April) Eric Wilkinson rediscovered LbP at Cambarville and Tommy’s Bend, near Marysville in the Central Highlands

-- 1971 LBP’s were declared the Victorian State Animal Emblem
+- 1971 LbP declared the Victorian State Faunal Emblem, alongside the Helmeted Honeyeater

-- 1973 LBP’s were first bred in captivity by naturalist Des Hackett
+- 1973 LbP first bred in captivity by naturalist Des Hackett

-- 2006 Death of the last Leadbeater’s Possum in captivity in Australia
+- 2006 Death of the last Leadbeater’s Possums in captivity in Australia

-- 2009 Bushfires destroy more than 45% of LBP habitat and population numbers in the wild are halved to an estimated 1000 individuals.
+- 2009 Black Saturday bushfires destroy around 45% of reserved LbP habitat and population numbers in the wild are halved.

-- 2010 Kasia passed away peacefully in her sleep at just over 10 years of age at Metro Zoo, Toronto Canada.
+- 2010 Kasia died peacefully in her sleep at just over 10 years of age at Metro Zoo, Toronto Canada.
 At the time she was the last captive Leadbeater’s Possum anywhere in the world.

-- 2012 Healesville Sanctuary begins a new Captive Breeding Program for Leadbeater’s Possums and sources “founders”, new wild possums have been brought into captivity for the breeding program, from Yellingbo Nature Conservation Reserve (NCR).
-The breeding program is based around the genetically distinct Yellingbo NCR population of Leadbeater’s Possums.
+- 2012 Healesville Sanctuary begins a new Captive Breeding Program for lowland Leadbeater’s Possums from Yellingbo Nature Conservation Reserve (NCR).
+The program’s “founders”, wild possums, were brought into captivity to establish a breeding population.
+The breeding program is based only on the genetically distinct Yellingbo population of Leadbeater’s Possums.
+(October 2020, no breeding has been reported at this time)

 Post Bushfire February 2009

 Following the February 2009 bushfires in the Central Highlands, Leadbeater’s Possum is in serious decline.
-Over 45% of their known territory was destroyed by the intense fires and estimates put the numbers of animals at less than 1,000 animals remaining.
+Over 45% of their reserved habitat was destroyed by the intense fires and estimates put the numbers of animals at around 1,500 animals but there could be less than 1,000 remaining.

-There are approximately 50 Leadbeater’s Possums living in the Yellingbo State Nature Conservation Reserve together with the other Victorian Faunal Emblem, the Helmeted Honeyeater.
+There are approximately 40 Leadbeater’s Possums living in the Yellingbo State Nature Conservation Reserve alongside with the other Victorian Faunal Emblem, the Helmeted Honeyeater.

 Leadbeater’s Possum in captivity / zoos

-From the original captive Leadbeater’s Possum breeding program the last captive possum in Australia died in the Healesville Sanctuary in 2006.
+From the original captive Leadbeater’s Possum breeding program (pioneered by Des Hackett) the last captive possum in Australia died in the Healesville Sanctuary in 2006.

-“Kasia” was a 10yr old female Leadbeater’s Possum living at Toronto Zoo until she died in 2010.
-From these original captive bred possums she was the last Leadbeater’s Possum in captivity anywhere in the world.
+“Kasia” was a 10 year old female Leadbeater’s Possum living at Toronto Zoo.
+She died in 2010.
+Descending from Hackett’s original captive bred possums she was the last Leadbeater’s Possum in captivity anywhere in the world.
 Her parents were born at Healesville Sanctuary in Victoria and were sent to Canada to enhance the captive breeding program.
-Although the captive breeding program did not continue as there was no structured release program for any of the captive bred animals.
+The successful captive breeding program was not continued as there was no structured release program for any of the captive bred animals.

-In her last years Kasia was not on display at the zoo but was held in an enclosure on her own and off display.
+In her last years Kasia was not on display at the zoo but was held in an off display enclosure by herself.

 Taxonomy